dhampik/https-cert-presentation/README.markdown

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `yarn`. (or `npm install` if you're about that life)
+After downloading the presentation, your first order of business is to open terminal and run `yarn install`.

-Next, run `rm -R .git` to remove the existing version control.

-Then, to start up the local server, run `npm start`
+Then, to start up the local server, run `yarn start`

 Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll

 ## Build & Deployment

-Building the dist version of the project is as easy as running `npm run build`
+Building the dist version of the project is as easy as running `yarn run build`

-If you want to deploy the slideshow to surge, run `npm run deploy`